Part IV

 Stay with the felt sense of exchange as you experiment.

-- Structured Speaking and Deep Listening: One round: one person speaks in clean, structured sentences while the other listens with receptive presence.
-Then swap and reflect.
+• Speaking and listening: let one person speak in clean, structured sentences while the other listens with receptive presence, then swap.

 Awareness Practices: Identifying and Shifting Energy